TheRaytracers/freecad-povray-render/doc/user.md

 # User Documentation
 ## Installation
 Download the macro here: [link]
 Now you have to put the .FCMacro file in your macro directory.
-You cant look under Edit / Settings / General for your path.
+You cant look under Edit / Preferences / General for your path.
 Under Linux you have often this path:
 `/home/USERNAME/.FreeCAD/Macro/`

 ## Use the Macro